stevebus/unrealdemo/docs/deploy-azure-resources.md

 # Deploy Azure Resources

-This document walks you throught steps to deploy the backend Azure resources, blah, blah ,blah
+This document walks you throught steps to deploy the backend Azure resources for the demo.

-TODO:   assume pre-req's are architecture are covered elsewhere

-TODO:  explain how we automated as much as possible, blah, blah, blah
+> NOTE:  this section assumes you have already set up the pre-requisites mentioned on the home page, in particular that you have an Azure Subscription and have set up a cloud shell connection

 ## Prepare deployment environment